Algorithmic Extensions of Dirac's Theorem: Long Dirac Cycle: Putting all together

 \subsection{Last piece: proof of \Cref{lemma:main_cycle_lemma}}

 The remaining part of the section is devoted to the postponed proof of \Cref{lemma:main_cycle_lemma}.

 \begin{proof}[Proof of \Cref{lemma:main_cycle_lemma}] The proof is algorithmic.
 We try to replace an arc of $C$, that is, a path in $C$, with a path in $G- V(C)$.
 This process of \emph{enlarging} $C$ is similar to the process of enlarging a path in Lemma~\ref{lemma:st_path_or_tunnel}.
 We consider connected components $H$ in $G-V(C)$ that contain at least one vertex in $V(G)\setminus B$.
-Note that at least one such component exists since by the conditions of the lemma, $V(G-V(C)-B)\ge n-(2\delta(G-B)+k-1)-|B|>1$.
+Note that at least one such component exists since $V(G)\setminus V(C)\not\subseteq B$.

-To simplify our job, we first apply $B$-refinements to all connected components in $G-B$.
+To simplify our job, we first apply $B$-refinements to all connected components in $G-V(C)$.
 Without loss of generality, we assume that $G$ is a graph with all possible $B$-refinements applied, i.e., $\gbref{B}{H}=G$ for any connected component $H$ in $G-V(C)$ with $V(H)\not\subseteq B$.
 Note that this assumption preserves all resulting points of the lemma statement: if a longer cycle, or a vertex cover, or a \cyclebananadec is found for the graph with applied $B$-refinements, they can be easily restored in the original graph.

 Similarly to the proof of Lemma~\ref{lemma:st_path_or_tunnel}, we consider several cases depending on the structure of a connected component $H$ with $V(H)\not\subseteq B$.
 The difference is that isolated vertices in $G-V(C)$ now do not lead to an immediate enlargement of $C$.
 However, we show that they contribute to a construction of a vertex cover of $G-B$.